ellisMing/jenkins-on-mesos/README.md

 2. Create a git repo on your private repo server or github to persist jenkins' data

   We have to create a git repo named **jenkins-on-mesos**, such as **git@gitlab.dataman.io:core/jenkins-on-mesos.git**, to persist jenkins master data, which is needed by plugin [SCM Sync configuration plugin](https://wiki.jenkins-ci.org/display/JENKINS/SCM+Sync+configuration+plugin).
-BTW, make sure one given user can pull/push the repo.
+BTW, make sure there is one user on mesos-slave can pull/push the repo.

 3. Edit to get your start script